KatIsCoding/AwesomeBooks/README.md

  A modern web browser (Chrome, Firefox, Safari, Microsoft Edge)

 ### Usage
+ Clone the project using `git clone https://github.com/KatIsCoding/AwesomeBooks.git` Open with your browser the `index.html` File
+ Or simply:
- Go to the [Live Demo Link](https://livedemo.com) provided and start storing your books
+ Go to the [Live Demo Link](https://katiscoding.github.io/AwesomeBooks/) provided and start storing your books

+## Run tests
+ Clone the project using `git clone https://github.com/KatIsCoding/AwesomeBooks.git` Run `npx hint .` for html linters
+ Run `npx eslint .` for javascript linters
+ Run `npx stylelint "**/*.{css,scss}"` for style linters

+## Deployment
+ Clone this repository in one of yours
+ Got to Repo settings
+ Click on Pages
+ Select your branch
+ Click Save
+ After some time your website version should be live and public

 ## Authors